Áron Szilágyi: Societal engagement

 On 13 February 2013, Szilágyi presented the Bálint Balassi Memorial Sword, an international literary prize founded by Hungary, to French literary translator Jean-Luc Moreau at the Gellért Hotel.
 In spring 2013, he became a financial education ambassador of TakarékPont, a Hungarian financial service provider.

 In 2006, when the New Europe Foundation of MOL was launched, he was one of the first to win the support of the MOL Talent Support Programme.
-From 2013 until 2022, he was a Member of the Athletes' Commission of the International Fencing Federation, while from 2017–2019 he served as President of the Commission.
+From 2013 until 2022, he was a Member of the Athletes' Commission of the International Fencing Federation, while from 2017 to 2019 he served as President of the commission.
 Since 2017, he has been a goodwill ambassador of the New Europe Foundation, participating in the foundation's charity programmes for young people.

 In 2021, he accepted the invitation to become Social Chairman of the Forum for the Protection of Interests of Hungarian Elite Athletes.

 Since 2021, he has been a Member of the Athletes' Commission of the Hungarian Olympic Committee.